di-br/ArduCAN/README.md

 1. Log data on high-speed bus (under steering column) to uSD.
 This *does work*, but seems to *loose* a lot of *frames*.
 I guess the sketch needs to speed up.
 2. No Arduino example seems to be complete without a form of blinken lights.
 So here we go: flash the two LEDs when you break or disengage the clutch.
 This *works*, but is rather useless.
-3. Query some simple stats for the DPF and either indicate via LED or log to uSD.
+3. Query some simple stats for the DPF and indicate via LED and log to uSD.
 This *works partially*.
-Indicating status via LED is still missing, querying the DPF stats is done simple minded and also seems to miss one of the answers.
-The general idea is there.
+Indicating status via LED is still missing (currently just blinks LED1 for a request sent, LED2 for an answer received), querying the DPF stats is done simple minded and seems to work.
+The general idea is there, more to come.

 **AnyLog**